Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game7_clue_analysis.md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 2/5
+### Misinformed Clues: 3/5
-**Fair - Below expectations**
+**Good - Meets requirements**

-The misinformed clues are too vague.
-'Chilling narrative with suspense' and 'dark and ominous atmosphere with characters facing great danger' could apply to all three choices to some extent, but they don't create a strong sense of productive ambiguity where the player might genuinely consider one of the incorrect answers based on these clues.
-They are too universally true to be helpful for misdirection.
+These clues are true for all three options to a certain extent: 'terrifying creature that causes fear and is a source of horror' applies to Dracula and It, and the supernatural threat in The Shining.
+'Group of people facing a major threat, working together' applies to the Losers' Club in It and the protagonists in Dracula and The Shining.
+They create some ambiguity but could be more precisely crafted to maximize confusion.

 ✅ Strengths:
 - Attempt to create ambiguity